-The OCR0 Register access may seem complex, but this is not the case.
+The OCR0 Register access may seem complex, but this is not case.
 When the double buffering is enabled, the CPU has access to the OCR0 Buffer Register, and if double buffering is disabled the CPU will access the OCR0 directly.

-Force Output Compare
+14.5.1 Force Output Compare

 In non-PWM waveform generation modes, the match output of the comparator can be forced by writing a one to the Force Output Compare (FOC0) bit.
-Forcing Compare Match will not set the OCF0 Flag or reload/clear the timer, but the OC0 pin will be updated as if a real Compare Match had occurred (the COM01:0 bits settings define whether the OC0 pin is set, cleared or toggled).
+Forcing compare match will not set the OCF0 Flag or reload/clear the timer, but the OC0 pin will be updated as if a real compare match had occurred (the COM01:0 bits settings define whether the OC0 pin is set, cleared or toggled).

-Compare Match Blocking by TCNT0 Write
+14.5.2 Compare Match Blocking by TCNT0 Write

-All CPU write operations to the TCNT0 Register will block any Compare Match that occur in the next timer clock cycle, even when the timer is stopped.
+All CPU write operations to the TCNT0 Register will block any compare match that occur in the next timer clock cycle, even when the timer is stopped.
 This feature allows OCR0 to be initialized to the same value as TCNT0 without triggering an interrupt when the Timer/Counter clock is enabled.

-Using the Output Compare Unit
+14.5.3 Using the Output Compare Unit

-Since writing TCNT0 in any mode of operation will block all compare matches for one timer clock cycle, there are risks involved when changing TCNT0 when using the output compare channel, independently of whether the Timer/Counter is running or not.
-If the value written to TCNT0 equals the OCR0 value, the Compare Match will be missed, resulting in incorrect waveform generation.
-Similarly, do not write the TCNT0 value equal to BOTTOM when the counter is down-counting.
+Since writing TCNT0 in any mode of operation will block all compare matches for one timer clock cycle, there are risks involved when changing TCNT0 when using the output compare unit, independently of whether the Timer/Counter is running or not.
+If the value written to TCNT0 equals the OCR0 value, the compare match will be missed, resulting in incorrect waveform generation.
+Similarly, do not write the TCNT0 value equal to BOTTOM when the counter is downcounting.

 The setup of the OC0 should be performed before setting the Data Direction Register for the port pin to output.
-The easiest way of setting the OC0 value is to use the force output compare (FOC0) strobe bits in normal mode.
-The OC0 Register keeps its value even when changing between Waveform Generation modes.
+The easiest way of setting the OC0 value is to use the Force Output Compare (FOC0) strobe bits in Normal mode.
+The OC0 Register keeps its value even when changing between waveform generation modes.